arfar/magic_finder/README.md

 ## Requirements

 ### Magic Finder
-`magic_finder_cli` is written in rust (as is `magic_finder_rofi`).
-I was compiling with rustc version 1.88, but I would not at all be surprised if it worked on rust from year(s) ago.
+`magic_finder` is written in [rust](https://www.rust-lang.org/tools/install) and, as far as I know, is the only pre-requesite for insalling this.
+I was compiling with `rustc` version 1.88, but I would not at all be surprised if it worked on rust from year(s) ago.

 ### `rofi`
-`magic_finder_rofi` requires a version that can set the `command` setting on the `filebrowser` option.
+`magic_finder_rofi` requires a `rofi` version that can set the `command` setting on the `filebrowser` option.
 From what I can tell, this was introduced in 1.7.6, so you'll need a version at or above this.

 Very annoyingly, the Ubuntu repos do *not* have this version.
 They have an earlier version.
 So, to use this, you'll need to get a more recent version yourself.
 I compiled and installed myself.
 See the end of this README for how I did that.

-I think `rofi` only works with Linux, maybe on MacOS, almost certainly not on Windows.
-For quick desktop-based search, you'll need to run Linux (or maybe MacOS).
+`rofi` works with Linux (and maybe on MacOS) but almost certainly not on Windows.
+For quick GUI-based search, you'll need to run Linux (or maybe MacOS).
 I haven't tested MacOS because I don't have access to a machine that runs it.

 ## Example Usage (with `rofi`)